Sharna Burgess & Bobby Bones To Get Matching Mirrorball Tattoos If They Win ‘Dancing With The Stars’

 While Bones agreed he’s “not supposed to win this show,” he added, “I don’t believe people are supposed to do anything in life.
 Like, we have to go and create our own path.
 So I’m just going to go out, and kick as hard as I can, and hopefully, the door swings open.”

-Of course, Bobby and Sharna will have their work cut out for them as they compete against frontrunners over Alexis Ren and Alan Bersten, Evanna Lynch and Keo Motsepe, and Milo Manheim and Witney Carson on DWRS finale night.
+Of course, Bobby Bones and Sharna Burgess will have their work cut out for them as they compete against frontrunners over Alexis Ren and Alan Bersten, Evanna Lynch and Keo Motsepe, and Milo Manheim and Witney Carson on DWTS finale night.

 For their final Dancing With the Stars dances, Bobby Bones and Sharna Burgess will dance a repeat cha cha to MC Hammer’s “U Can’t Touch This.”
-They will follow that redo routine up with a freestyle to “The Greatest Show” by Panic at the Disco.
+The couple will follow that redo routine up with a freestyle to “The Greatest Show” by Panic at the Disco.

 The Dancing With the Stars Season 27 finale airs Monday, November 19 at 8 p.m.
 ET on ABC.